project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/88-elaine-ingham-on-why-healthy-soils-dont-need-rotations.md

 ---
-title: 88 Elaine Ingham on why healthy soils don't need rotations
+title: 88 Elaine Ingham On Why Healthy Soils Dont Need Rotations
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-08-04)